-Table 6. of being able to bring wife in that spouse t necessary e accompany 1 respondents) Much Moderate Little Yes No If extended period (6 mos +) Research/Prod.
-Interns 50% 28% 22% 68% 11% 20% Production Specialists 42% 17% 44% 65% 29% 6% Total Trainees 47% 23% 30% 67% 16% 16%
+Table 6. of beir ince to married ag able to bring to come (30) Consider it necessary that spouse accompany trainee (61 respondents) Much Moderate Little Yes No If extended period (6 mos +) Research/Prod.
+Interns 50% 28% 2 2 % 68% 11% 20% Production Specialists 42% 17% 4498 6 5% 2% 6% Total Trainees 47% 23% 30% 67% 16% 1 6 % it is improving with developing contacts and programs with institutions in other parts of Latin America.
+Many of the early difficulties still with CIAT in recruitment of numbers of qualified candidates should be alleviated as outreach activities as well as returning trainees establish closer relations for the institution with others throughout the region.

-In related comments -- though there was occasional mention that the stipends in general were too low--more serious according to a number of single and married trainees was the inequitable and inadequate stipend for couples.
+In related comments-though there was occasional mention that the stipends in general were too low-more serious according to a number of single and married trainees was the inequitable and inadequate stipend for couples.